Is there a historical connection between faith communities and health?

 The root word of healing and healer is ‘hael,’ which means to facilitate movement towards wholeness or to make whole on all levels—physical, mental, emotional, social and spiritual.

 Healing might be defined as being in right relationship with self, a higher power and others.
 A Christian assumption is that all healing comes from God and that healing is always possible, while cure, which implies the elimination of disease and its symptoms, is not always possible.

-The Canadian health care system is complicated making it difficult to know about all services that are available.
+The Canadian health care system is complicated, making it difficult to know about all the services that are available.
 When we are ill, it can be difficult to advocate for ourselves.
 Family may not know how to help.

 A Parish Nurse can help people navigate the health care system, while advocating for and supporting them in a wholistic way, including the spiritual and religious aspects of their lives that contribute to health and healing.